bitst0rm-pub/Formatter/README.md

 }
 ```

-To ignore a specific syntax assigned to your User's `"config_path":` settings, you can use `.sublimeformatter.cfgignore.json` OR `.sublimeformatter.cfgignore`<br/>
+To ignore a specific syntax assigned to your User's `"config_path":` settings, you can use `.sublimeformatter.cfgignore.json` OR `.sublimeformatter.cfgignore`<br />
 For example, if you prefer to use the default .prettierrc in your working folder instead of the custom Formatter `"config_path":`

 _.sublimeformatter.cfgignore.json_